kevinpapst/AdminLTEBundle/Resources/docs/knp_menu.md

 composer require knplabs/knp-menu-bundle
 ```

-And add in your `config/bundles.php`:
+Then add in your `config/bundles.php`:

 ```
 <?php